CrossRef/rest-api-doc/archive_query_api.md

 ## DOI Query Path

 A query API implementor must provide a publicly-accessible DOI query path.
-The path must either accept a DOI as a query parameter named `doi` to a HTTP path `/doi/status`:
+The path must accept a DOI as a query parameter named `doi` to a HTTP path `/doi/status`:

     http://anarchive.org/doi/status?doi={DOI}